azdavis/millet/doc/errors.md

 - Vector patterns.
 - Or patterns.

-To fix, avoid such construct.
+To fix, avoid such constructs.

 ## 3002